Jesusjeco/jeco-blocks/README.md

 ## Usage
 Once configured, the plugin will automatically update your .htaccess file with the IP blacklist at the specified time each day.

+## Acknowledgments

+The IP blacklist update script used in this plugin is provided by MyIP.ms.
+You can find more information about their services at [MyIP.ms](https://myip.ms/).